lengzhao/govm/crypto/README.md

 ## Usage Examples

-See `example_secp256k1.go` for detailed examples of how to use secp256k1 and Schnorr signatures.
-See `example_unified.go` for examples of how to use the unified GenerateKeyPair method.
+See the examples directory for detailed usage examples.

 ## Installation